argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

 (optional)

 If provided, will have to match the application destination name to have requests properly forwarded to this service URL.
+If there are multiple backends for the same extension this field is required.

 ## Usage